Chr1sC0de/PandocBuilder/README.md

 # Pandoc Builder

-Some powershell code to make building pandoc stuff with multiple folders easier
+Some Powershell code to make building markdown files with multiple folders and file easier